Nevada Association of School Boards

 COMMITMENT—Make getting involved easy for your coalition partners.
 The easier it is for them, the more likely they will help out.

 COMMUNICATION—Keep in touch with your allies by fax, phone, or e-mail.
 You can work effectively with groups or individuals, even if you rarely see them face-to-face.

 COMPROMISE—Sometimes bringing diverse groups together for a common goal requires compromise along the say.
 Decide where you have some flexibility that does not compromise your overall.
 Compromising on some points that are not truly important to you can gain you the strength of numbers and a coalition of diverse partners.

-2013 Legislative Leadership
+2013 NASB Legislative Summary